-Is your refinance primarily to lower your rate and monthly payments?
-If so, getting a low, fixed-rate loan could be a good option for you.
-Perhaps you now have a fixed-rate mortgage with a higher rate, or maybe you have an ARM — adjustable rate mortgage — where the rate of interest varies.
-Even when interest rates rise, a fixed-rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
-A fixed-rate mortgage is particularly a wise idea if you don't think you'll be selling your home within the next five years or so.
-However, an ARM with a initial low payment could be a wiser way to lower your mortgage payments if you plan on moving in the next few years.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+In that case, getting a low, fixed-rate loan could be a good option for you.
+An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loans that you might want to refinance.
+Even as interest rates rise, a fixed-rate mortgage must stay at the same, low interest rate, unlike an ARM.
+If you are not expecting to sell your home in the near future (about five years), a fixed rate mortgage loan can especially be a wise option.
+However, an ARM with a low intitial payment may be a smarter way to lower your monthly payments if you plan on moving in the near future.

 Refinancing to Cash Out

-Do you plan to build up home equity more quickly, and pay off your mortgage faster?
-You should consider refinancing with a shorterterm loan, often a 15-year mortgage loan.
-You will be paying less interest and growing your equity more quickly, although your mortgage payments will generally be higher than they were.
-Conversely, if your existing long-term mortgage loan has a low remaining balance, and was closed a while ago, you might be able to make the move without paying more each month.
-To help you figure out your options and the numerous benefits of refinancing, please call us at (303) 228-2254.
+Do you plan to build up equity more quickly, and pay off your mortgage faster?
+Consider refinancing with a shorterterm loan, such as a 15-year mortgage.
+You will be paying less interest and growing your home equity faster, although your monthly payments will generally be more than you were paying.
+However, if you've had your existing thirty-year mortgage loan for a number of years and the loan balance is relatively low, you might be do this without increasing your monthly mortgage payment — you may even be able to save!
+To help you figure out your options and the many benefits in refinancing, please call us at (303) 228-2254.
 We are here for you.